AttuneOps/Deploy-SearXNG-Private-Search-Engine-in-Docker/parameters/searxngsearchenginenoderootuser/README.md

-root User credentials of the node.
+The `root` User credentials that the SearXNG Search Engine is being deployed with.